Server-Eye/se-installer-cli/README.md

 ## Usage

-The script can be controlled by using commandline parameters.
+The script can be controlled by using command line parameters.

+The parameter _customerId_ and _secretKey_ must match the existing customer data.
+This is not your Server-Eye username or password!
+Please contact our support team if you do not know the correct customerId and secretKey.

+##### customerId
+This is the internal customer number created when you install a new customer.
+This script cannot create a new customer.

+##### secretKey
+The _secretKey_ authenticates the Server-Eye OCC-Connector Cloud connection.
+It is **NOT** your password.

 ### Download Server-Eye Setup Files
 ```PowerShell